Flatworm: Digenea

-These are often called flukes, as most have flat rhomboid shapes like that of a flounder (Old English flóc).
+These are often called flukes, as most have flat rhomboid shapes like that of a flounder (from Old English flóc).
 There are about 11,000 species, more than all other platyhelminthes combined, and second only to roundworms among parasites on metazoans.
 Adults usually have two holdfasts: a ring around the mouth and a larger sucker midway along what would be the underside in a free-living flatworm.
 Although the name "Digeneans" means "two generations", most have very complex life cycles with up to seven stages, depending on what combinations of environments the early stages encounter – the most important factor being whether the eggs are deposited on land or in water.
 The intermediate stages transfer the parasites from one host to another.
 The definitive host in which adults develop is a land vertebrate; the earliest host of juvenile stages is usually a snail that may live on land or in water, whilst in many cases, a fish or arthropod is the second host.
-For example, the adjoining illustration shows the life cycle of the intestinal fluke metagonimus, which hatches in the intestine of a snail, then moves to a fish where it penetrates the body and encysts in the flesh, then migrating to the small intestine of a land animal that eats the fish raw, finally generating eggs that are excreted and ingested by snails, thereby completing the cycle.
-A similar life cycle occurs with Opisthorchis viverrini, which is found in South East Asia and can infect the liver of humans, causing Cholangiocarcinoma (bile duct cancer).
+For example, the adjoining illustration shows the life cycle of the intestinal fluke metagonimus, which hatches in the intestine of a snail, then moves to a fish where it penetrates the body and encysts in the flesh, then migrates to the small intestine of a land animal that eats the fish raw, and finally generates eggs that are excreted and ingested by snails, thereby completing the cycle.
+A similar life cycle occurs with Opisthorchis viverrini, which is found in South East Asia and can infect the liver of humans, causing cholangiocarcinoma (bile duct cancer).
 Schistosomes, which cause the devastating tropical disease bilharzia, also belong to this group.

 Adults range between 0.2 mm and 6 mm in length.
 Individual adult digeneans are of a single sex, and in some species slender females live in enclosed grooves that run along the bodies of the males, partially emerging to lay eggs.
 In all species the adults have complex reproductive systems, capable of producing between 10,000 and 100,000 times as many eggs as a free-living flatworm.
 In addition, the intermediate stages that live in snails reproduce asexually.

 Adults of different species infest different parts of the definitive host - for example the intestine, lungs, large blood vessels, and liver.
 The adults use a relatively large, muscular pharynx to ingest cells, cell fragments, mucus, body fluids or blood.
 In both the adult and snail-inhabiting stages, the external syncytium absorbs dissolved nutrients from the host.
 Adult digeneans can live without oxygen for long periods.